guivipom/comicAPI/README.md

 ```

 ## Local Usage
-The application is running on localhost:8080, so you will need to
+The application is running on localhost:8080, so you will need to append your request to this path.

 ## Get compilation
 #Request
 `GET /compilation`

+## Get xkcd comics
+#Request

+`GET /xkcd/comics`

-## Get compilation
+## Get xkcd last comic
+#Request

-`GET /compilation`
+`GET /xkcd/lastcomic`